TheNathanSpace/iDeemYouWorthy/readme.md

 Storing music locally (like on **iTunes**) is great because there aren't any ongoing costs, it's more versatile, and you aren't reliant on a corporate entity.

 So, this aims to combine the best of both worlds.
-The program is taking shape, but still isn't functional.
-You shouldn't use this yet.

 ___